CBIIT/bento-mdf/README.md

 ## Model Description Format - Mappings

 MDF-Map is an extension of MDF that allows a user to provide a simple, human-readable description of cross-model mappings between two or more models.
-It is intended to

 	Source: MyModel
 	URI: "https://sts.ctos-data-team.org/model/MyModel"